scalalandio/chimney/docs/docs/troubleshooting.md

     transparent inline given TransformerConfiguration[?] =
       TransformerConfiguration.default.enableMacrosLogging
     ```

+## `java.lang.UnsupportedOperationException: Position.point on NoPosition` error

+On Scala 2 `java.lang.UnsupportedOperationException: Position.point on NoPosition` is most commonly seen due to
+[scala/bug#10604](https://github.com/scala/bug/issues/10604) - when JVM used for compilation has a small stack trace
+recursive derivation (not only in Chimney) can overflow this stack trace, but on Scala 2 it can become notorious in
+the form of an empty value used by the macro to report where error happened.

+These issues can be addressed by increasing the compiler's JVM stack size, passing it e.g. -Xss64m (to increase the size
+to 64MB).

+However, if you are using the compiler's flags to report unused definitions when macros are involved, there can also be
+an error caused by [scala/bug#12895](https://github.com/scala/bug/issues/12895).
+In such case the workaround would be to
+remove the unused definition reporting.

 ## Debugging macros

 In some cases, it could be helpful to preview what is the expression generated